 - Operating Engineers

 - Police Officers

 - Railroad Workers

 - Sheet Metal Workers

 - Structural Metal Craftsmen

 - Telephone Repairmen

 - Tool Makers

-If you worked in any of the above occupations or were in the military, you need to be aware of the possibility that you were exposed to asbestos.
-You should constantly be on the lookout for any symptoms of an asbestos-related disease.
+If you worked in any of the above occupations or were in the military, you may want to compile information about your occupational use of asbestos and educate yourself about the health risks of the material.
+You should also constantly be on the lookout for any symptoms of an asbestos-related disease.